smwares/LHL-Tableau-Project/README.md

 	    - % difference in office prices vs time
 	    - % difference in number of house construction completions vs time
 	    - % difference in consumer index vs time
-	- filter for date level
+	- filter for controlling range of dates

 - Plot consumer_index together with housing_price_index and fit the regression line between them.
 Can we predict consumer_index from the housing_price_index?
 (D9)
     - 1 scatter plot (S9)
     	- HPI vs CPI
     	- linear regression line with 95% confidence interval bands

 - Try to find an interesting pattern, trend, outlier, etc. from the data used in the above questions.
-(D10) HINT : Double check all units in the table before any comparison.
+HINT : Double check all units in the table before any comparison.
+(D10)
 	- investigate housing prices rates for the most expensive cities after 2015
 	- 1 bar graph (S10.1)
 		- average home price for each region